StrongLoop-Evangelists/workshop-marketplace/workshop/00-initialization.md

    create client/README.md
 ```

-At this point, your application has been scaffolded and then the generator runs `npm install` to retrieve all of your external dependences.
-This may take a moment, depending on your internet connection.
+At this point, our application has been scaffolded and then the generator runs `npm install` to retrieve all of our external dependences.
+This may take a moment, depending on our internet connection.
 Do not be alarmed by the many modules that are installed.
 Node.js has a large ecosystem of many small modules, in an effort to reduce duplication of effort.
 NPM, the node package manager, handles these modules in a smart and efficient manner.

-Once the installation of external modules is complete, you will see a listing of these modules in a tree structure.
+Once the installation of external modules is complete, we will see a listing of these modules in a tree structure.

-### Handy next steps for your convenience
+### Handy next steps for our convenience

 ```
 Next steps: